gidaszewski/gidaszewski/README.md

 ### <h2> 👋   About Me </h2>

- <p> Junior Python developer from Argentina willing to relocate to Germany.
+ <p> Ssr.
+Python developer from Argentina willing to relocate to Germany.
 With more than 1 year of experience as a web developer I have done big projects with important companies in my country.
 I possess a strong foundation in Python and have utilized various libraries for software development and data engineering, including Tkinter, PyGame, Requests and Pandas.
 I am enthusiastic about expanding my skills and contributing to projects that drive innovation and growth.
 Seeking opportunities to further develop my expertise and collaborate with a dynamic team.</p>

 ### <h2> 📩   Contact </h2>